May Shin: Biography

-Her first film was Hpuza Shin, starring opposite actor Yegaung Chit Swe but she became known in the first Burmese sound film Hmya Nat Maung.
+Shin's first film was Hpuzar Shin, starring opposite actor Yegaung Chit Swe but she became known in the first Burmese sound film Hmya Nat Maung.

-As a radio presenter at the Burma Broadcasting Service in the 1950s, she actively supported U Nu’s government against the left-wing campaign by appealing to armed insurgents to surrender.
+As a radio presenter at the Burma Broadcasting Service in the 1950s, Shin actively supported U Nu's government against the left-wing campaign by appealing to armed insurgents to surrender.
 In 1958, she was awarded the title Wunnakyawhtin (ဝဏ္ဏကျော်ထင်), the highest honor given to an artist by the Burmese government in that time.
 In 1962, at the age of 45, May Shin gave up acting and singing and withdrew from public life.
 She became devoutly Buddhist and practiced dharma until the day she died.

-In 2004, purged Prime Minister Gen Khin Nyunt visited her in Mandalay shortly before he was arrested.
+In 2004, purged Prime Minister Gen Khin Nyunt visited Shin in Mandalay shortly before he was arrested.

-In her old age, the venerated actress and singer spent most of her time in Buddhist contemplation at her residence in Mandalay.
+In her later life, Shin spent most of her time in Buddhist contemplation at her residence in Mandalay.
 Win Win Myint (aka Nandaw Shay), author of May Shin's biography, Pan Pwint Ye Yin Khon Than ("The Heartbeat of a Flower"), said that she never married and that she loved to uphold Burmese traditional culture and religion.

-May Shin died of pulmonary edema at her residence in Aung Daw Mu Ward, Mandalay.
-She was 91.
+Shin died of pulmonary edema at her residence in Aung Daw Mu Ward, Mandalay, on 3 September 2008, aged 91.